grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>BatchSendDeadline is the maximum time a sample will wait in buffer.</p>
+<p>BatchSendDeadline is the maximum time a sample will wait in the buffer.</p>
 </td>
 </tr>
 <tr>